The medium of instruction for formal classroom teaching at HKBU is English, except for those courses that are granted exemption.

-Graduates of the programme have the potential for careers in China-related business and endeavours, as well as for a wide variety of professional careers in business, government, administration, education, the media and community service.
-Many students also go on to pursue postgraduate studies after graduation.
+Graduates have specific potential for careers in China-related business and prepare for a wide variety of professional careers in business, government, administration, education, the media and community service.
+Students also pursue postgraduate studies after graduation.

 The Programme will NOT consider any Applied Learning Subjects as an unspecified elective subject.

 The Programme will consider grade E or above in Other Language subjects as unspecified elective subject.

 In general, the scores for the Other Language Subjects (Category C) are converted as follows: